-The previous section introduced the reader to the general idea of the approach Runtime Monitoring of Environment Assumptions, while the purpose of this section is to discuss the challenges brought forth by this approach and outline the research questions of this thesis.
+The previous section introduced the reader to the general idea of the RMEA approach, while the purpose of this section is to discuss the challenges brought forth by this approach and outline the research questions of this thesis.
 These challenges must be overcome in order for the approach presented in this work to be applicable.